Pay Transparency Laws:

 Other provisions under the Illinois pay transparency law include:

-Does the New York City pay transparency law apply to internal promotions that are not posted?
+Does the pay transparency law in Hawaii apply to internal transfers or promotions within a current employer?

 Applying to employers with four or more workers, the New York State pay transparency law went into effect in mid-September 2023.